 The compass of this harpsichord is 4 octaves (45 notes, C/E–c³), with 2×8′ registers and lute stop.
 The keyboard is in pear with boxwood naturals and walnut sharps, the soundboard in spruce and the jacks in pear with delrin plectra.
 The instrument is strung in period brass and iron.
 The case is painted and the inscription above the keys reads: "Fr.
 Ant.
 L. Fec. ⁄ Gloria Deo ⁄ Año D. 1716".

 Dimensions: 1945 × 736 × 224mm.
 Overall height: 958mm.
 This instrument is tuned to a¹=415.

-This instrument has been restored to full playing condition in our workshops and is available to play and inspect by appointment.
+This instrument was restored to full playing condition in our workshops.

 Below is a recording of this harpsichord made at our workshop of ′Todesca′ by Giovanni Picchi, published in 1621, showing both 8′ registers individually then together.

 And a recording from ′Corrente N°4′ by Michelangelo Rossi, published in 1657, showing the lute register.
 Our thanks to Penelope Cave for the performances.